Casimir energy through transfer operators for sine-Gordon backgrounds: Introduction

-The discussion given in the following sections constitutes a technical companion to Ref. \cite{Santamarialetter}, providing a detailed derivation and several extensions of the results mentioned there.
-The work is organised as follows: in Sec. \ref{section2}, a brief discussion regarding the curved background to be considered is presented.
-Sections \ref{section3} and \ref{section4} involve the computation of the spectrum of scattering and bound states of the associated Schr\"odinger operator as well as the derivation of the Green's functions, respectively.
-In Sec. \ref{section5} and \ref{section6}, the \textit{TGTG}-formula and the DHN one \cite{DHN1974b} will be used to analyze the quantum vacuum interaction energy and to study the Casimir pressure between plates, giving a more general overview than the one shown in \citep{Santamarialetter}.
-Finally, Sec. \ref{section7} summarizes the main conclusions.
+In order to study the Casimir force between singular Dirac delta plates in a PT background, the article is organised as follows: sections \ref{section3} and \ref{section4} involve the computation of the spectrum of scattering and bound states of the associated Schr\"odinger operator as well as the derivation of the Green's functions, respectively.
+In sections \ref{section5} and \ref{section6}, the \textit{TGTG}-formula and the DHN one \cite{DHN1974b} will be used to analyze the quantum vacuum interaction energy and to study the Casimir pressure between plates.
+Finally, section\ref{section7} summarizes the main conclusions.
 The natural system of units $\hbar=c=1$ will be used.